 (1).
 Sexual harassment is a prohibited form of sex discrimination.
 In Meritor Savings Bank v.
-Vinson, 106 S.Ct.
+Vinson, 106 S. Ct.
 2399 (1986), the United States Supreme Court defined sexual harassment in the employment context as including the following:

-Unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature constitute sexual harassment when (1) submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment, (2) submission to or rejection of such conduct by an individual is used as the basis for employment decisions affecting such individual, or (3) such conduct has the purpose or effect of unreasonably interfering with an individual's work performance or creating an intimidating, hostile, or offensive working environment.
+Unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature constitute sexual harassment when (1) submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment, (2) submission to or rejection of such conduct by an individual is used as the basis for employment decisions affecting such individual, or (3) Such conduct has the purpose or effect of unreasonably interfering with an individual's work performance or creating an intimidating, hostile, or offensive working environment.

-(2).
+- (2).
 In addition to the parties' concern with respect to sexual harassment in the employment context, the parties also recognize the potential for this form of illegal discrimination against students.
 Relationships between employees and students, even if consensual, may become exploitative, and especially so when a student's academic work, residential life, or athletic endeavors are supervised or evaluated by the employee.
-These relationships may involve a conflict of interest.

-C. Investigation of Charges of Discrimination.
+These relationships may involve a conflict of interest. - C. Prohibited Conduct Under Title IX of the Education Amendments of 1972.
+Neither the University nor the UFF shall tolerate any person, on the basis of sex, to be excluded from participation in, to be denied the benefits of, or to be subjected to discrimination under any academic, extracurricular, research, training, or other education program or activity operated by the University, as set forth in University Policy 0-004, as amended. - D. Investigation of Charges of Discrimination.
 Charges of discrimination alleging unwelcome sexual advances, requests for sexual favors, or other verbal or physical conduct of a sexual nature that constitutes sexual harassment, including those filed by employees against students, shall be promptly reviewed/investigated according to established university procedures.
 No employee reviewed/investigated under such procedures shall be disciplined until such review is complete and a finding of discrimination has been issued.